gbif/data-blog/content/post/2021-02-08-grscicoll.md

 First of all, here are a few facts about GrSCiColl today:

 * > This registry of scientific collections builds on GRSciColl, a comprehensive, community-curated clearinghouse of collections information originally developed by Consortium of the Barcode of Life (CBOL).
 See: https://www.gbif.org/grscicoll
+* GRSciColl is embedded in the GBIF registry, available in the API and on the web, and can be edited by trusted data managers.
 * It currently hosts [8,251 institution entries](https://www.gbif.org/grscicoll/institution/search) as well as [6,306 collection](https://www.gbif.org/grscicoll/collection/search) and [16,514 staff member](https://www.gbif.org/grscicoll/person/search) entries.
 * About half of the institutions, 67% of the collections and 77% of the staff entries are synchronized with [Index Hebrariorum](http://sweetgum.nybg.org/science/ih/).
 * In addition to that, over 1,500 collections were created or updated by [iDigBio](https://www.idigbio.org/portal/collections).
 * Whenever possible, institutions and collections are linked to GBIF occurrences.
 See for example, [the National Fish Collection of South African Institute for Aquatic Biodiversity](https://www.gbif.org/grscicoll/collection/a7d9ed64-4668-41b3-a862-27d87c50bfed/metrics).
+* Currently, around 141 million (72%) specimen-related occurrence records link to a GRSciColl entity.

 But GrSciColl was quite different when we inherited it.
 Some of these features are the result of our work for the past two years.
 I will detail some of the GrSciColl history below.
 But first, I thought it would be nice to have a little visual so I summoned my doodling skills and made this: